Nick Jeworowski woke up anxious on Thursday morning.

 The lanky 6-foot-1 senior scored 24 points and did a bit of everything else on Thursday night as the Saints handily defeated Cloverdale 69-55 on Senior Night at St. Helena High School.
 Not only did the win sure up the Saints’ resume come the North Coast Section playoff meeting this weekend, but it also snapped a 16-game losing streak to the Eagles that dates back to 2012.

 “I’m just so happy for the kids,” said St. Helena head coach Jim Gamble.
 “This is a quality win and to break a 16-game losing streak to the high-flying Cloverdale Eagles is just awesome, and especially to do it on Senior Night when everyone played a huge role in this victory.”

 With his 24 points, Jeworowski was actually second on the team in the scoring behind junior Collin Darrall, who channeled his inner Stephen Curry on Thursday night, hitting six 3-pointers en route to a 25-point outburst.
-He scored 20 in the first half alone and used “the ocean” to describe the size of the rim.
+He scored 20 in the first half alone and described the rim as the size of “the ocean.”

 “Every time I put up a shot I kind of just knew it was going in,” Darrall said.
 “I don’t really think about missing.
 Once you get in that rhythm it’s hard to miss.”

 He also wasn’t too worried about upstaging the Saints’ seniors special evening.

 “Nah, they both played a hell of a game and they’re the reason why I scored 25,” he said.
 “They’re just helping me out and giving me good looks, just putting me in good spots to score.”